-In New Zealand chloramphenicol eye drops and ointment are available on prescription from your doctor.
+In Aotearoa New Zealand chloramphenicol eye drops and ointment are available on prescription from your optometrist or doctor.
 The drops can also be bought from your pharmacy without a prescription, after consultation with a pharmacist.

-Eye ointment: apply 1.5 cm of ointment inside the lower eyelid 3 times a day.
+Eye ointment: Apply 1.5 cm of ointment inside the lower eyelid 3 times a day.
 If used together with eye drops, use the eye drops during the day and the ointment once at night.
-Continue treatment for 2 days after the infection clears.
+Continue treatment for 2 days after the eye appears normal.

 |If your eyes are no better after two days of treatment, you must see your doctor.|